 - Step 7 – At some point during the discovery process, we might schedule a mediation with opposing counsel.
 During this meeting, both sides will try to reach a settlement agreement before the case goes to trial.

 - Step 8 – If we’re unable to settle during mediation, we will proceed with trial preparations.

 Frequently Asked Questions

-We realize that you never planned on being hurt on someone else’ property, and you may be unsure of what actions you should take and what you might be owed.
+We realize that you never planned on getting hurt on someone else’s property, and you may be unsure of what actions you should take and what you might be owed.
 The best thing you can do is talk to a knowledgeable premises liability attorney who can guide you through this challenging time.
 You may be able to secure financial compensation for a property owner’s negligence, and it is in your best interest to understand all of your options moving forward.
 Hach & Rose, LLP can help answer these frequently asked questions and more.
 Contact us at (212) 779-0057 to schedule a no-obligation, confidential consultation to discuss your case today.

 According to tort law, a tort is a legal term for an action or inaction that caused another person to suffer, which inevitably leads to civil legal liability.
-Tort law mandates that people act reasonably to prevent avoidable injuries from taking place and failing to do so can expose them to lawsuits in a civil court.
-Injuries that occur on someone’s property fall under this area of the law, since they must protect guests and visitors from harm.
+Tort law mandates that people act reasonably to prevent avoidable injuries from taking place, and failing to do so can expose them to lawsuits in a civil court.
+Injuries that occur on someone’s property fall under this area of the law since they must protect guests and visitors from harm.

 A thorough investigation is required to prove the other party’s liability in court successfully.
 The attorney who represents your case will likely reach out to other professionals who are experts in their field to evaluate architecture, engineering, and design flaws.
 Your attorney will be able to determine the next course of action once the facts are gathered.